-Consent for Participation in Telehealth Sessions
+Consent for Participation in Telehealth Sessions-Child/Family

-- 1. I choose to engage in a video or audio telehealth session with my clinician via HIPAA-compliant UW Zoom. - I understand that for training purposes my telehealth sessions will be recorded and that the recordings will be stored in a HIPAA-compliant location.
+- 1. I consent to video or audio telehealth session(s) for my child or family with the clinician via HIPAA-compliant UW Zoom. - 2.
+I understand that for training purposes the telehealth sessions will be recorded and that the recordings will be stored in a HIPAA-compliant location.
 The recordings can only be accessed by authorized personnel (e.g., UW Department of Psychology supervisors), using secure passwords.
 The recordings will be deleted in keeping with standard Clinic procedures. - 3.
-I agree to inform my clinician of my location at the beginning of each session, so that my clinician knows how best to intervene in case of emergency. - 4.
-I understand I will be paying for these sessions at the same rate that I pay for in-office sessions and that session fees will be prorated if my telehealth session is longer or shorter than 50 minutes. - 5.
+I agree to inform my clinician of my child or family's location at the beginning of each session, so that the clinician knows how best to intervene in case of emergency. - 4.
+I understand that these sessions are billed at the same rate as in-office sessions and that session fees will be prorated if the telehealth session is longer or shorter than 50 minutes. - 5.
 I understand that there are potential risks to the technology, including interruptions, unauthorized access and technical difficulties.
-Though all reasonable precautions will be taken to protect my private health information (PHI), there is still the possibility that my information may be exposed during telehealth sessions. - 6.
+Though all reasonable precautions will be taken to protect my child or family's private health information (PHI), there is still the possibility that the information may be exposed during telehealth sessions. - 6.
 I understand a telehealth session should be treated like an in-office session (e.g., held in a private location with minimal distractions and starting and ending on time).
 Ideally, both parties will use headphones to protect privacy. - 7.
 I understand that my clinician(s) or I can discontinue the telehealth session if it is felt that telehealth is not appropriate for the situation (e.g., in case of emergency or in case of inadequate internet connectivity). - 8.
-If the technology fails (e.g., due to power outages or technical difficulties), I understand that my clinician will make a good faith effort to work with me to ensure continuity of care until the technology can be re-instated. - 9.
-My questions regarding telehealth have been answered and I consent to participate in telehealth sessions under the terms described in this document.
-If I am unable to sign this document electronically, I hereby give my verbal consent and agree to sign this consent the next time I am able to see my clinician in person.
+If the technology fails (e.g., due to power outages or technical difficulties), I understand that the clinician will make a good faith effort to work with me to ensure continuity of care until the technology can be re-instated. - 9.
+My questions regarding telehealth have been answered and I consent for my child or family to participate in telehealth sessions under the terms described in this document.
+If I am unable to sign this document electronically, I hereby give my verbal consent on behalf of my child or family and agree to sign this consent the next time I am able to see my clinician in person.